 Education and Research Activities in the Laboratory

-Many daily necessities around us such as TV sets, personal computers, and mobile phones, are composed of silicon-based semiconductor devices.
-The Information Device Science Laboratory is conducting research on the information function devices that can support the next-generation information society.
-Our research features the introduction of various new materials on silicon substrates, our own unique designs, and production of semiconductor devices that make the best use of their features.
+Many daily necessities around us, such as TVs, computers, and mobile phones, are composed of silicon-based semiconductor devices.
+The Information Device Science Laboratory conducts research on information function devices that will support the next-generation information society.
+Key features of our research include the introduction of various new materials on silicon substrates, our own unique designs, and production of semiconductor devices that make the most effective use of their characteristics.
 Thus, we are working on producing semiconductor devices with innovative functions on the basis of skilled manufacturing.

 1. Next-generation high-tech information terminals